Unsteady dynamics of a classical particle-wave entity: Unsteady walking dynamics in the parameter-space

 \subsection{Bessel wave form}

 We have explored the unsteady dynamics of a walker by numerically integrating Eq.~\eqref{eq_1} with the Bessel wave form in the $(\kappa,\beta)$ parameter space and the results are presented in Fig.~\ref{fig: Ps space bessel wave}.
 The simulations were initialized with the droplet in the steady walking state for $t<0$.
 We refer the reader to Appendix~\ref{numericsbessel} for details of the numerical implementation.
-On comparing the linear stability curve with the onset of instability from numerical simulations, we find a reasonably good match expect for small $\kappa$ where the steady walking state becomes unstable in simulations for smaller $\beta$ values compared to the linear stability prediction.
-This may be attributed to the bifurcation being a subcritical Hopf bifurcation as shown by \citet{Durey2020}.